Wolverton, Warwickshire: Naval chaplain

 Wolverton was the birthplace on 18 March 1621 of the Church of England cleric Henry Teonge, whose father was Rector in 1619–1662.
 Henry Teonge kept observant diaries of two Mediterranean voyages he made as a naval chaplain in 1675–1676 and 1678–1679.

 Amenities

-Wolverton Primary School, in Wolverton Fields, dates from 1876.
+Wolverton Primary School, in Wolverton Fields (in the parish, but not in the village), dates from 1876.
+The school was built halfway between Wolverton and the neighbouring village of Norton Lindsey after residents from both villages decided in 1875 that a local school was needed.
 The village shares a cricket club based in the nearby village of Norton Lindsey.
 The village is served by twice-weekly Flexibus services to Stratford upon Avon.
 The nearest railway station is at Claverdon railway station (1.5 miles) away.
 This offers a Monday–Saturday service of five trains a day between Stratford and Warwick, with connections to Birmingham Moor Street and London Marylebone.